-Students who successfully complete this award are eligible to receive a SIT20316 Certificate II Hospitality.
-Students who successfully complete second half of the course are awarded a statement of attainment that contributes towards a SIT20416 Certificate II in Hospitality (Kitchen Operations).
+Students who successfully complete first year are eligible to receive a SIT20316 Certificate II Hospitality.
+Students who successfully complete second year Commercial Cookery are eligible to receive a SIT20416 Certificate II in Kitchen Operations.
+Students who successfully complete second year Food and Beverage will receive a statement of attainment and their RSA certificate.

-This program aims to provide access to a range of potential career paths within the hospitality industry.
+This course gives students a formal TAFE qualification, which provides access to a range of potential career paths within the hospitality industry, including work in a cafe, sandwich bar or formal restaurant setting.